The 32D Infantry Division

 Both of these units had been under the operational control of the 32D Division since the relief of the 24TH Division on Breakneck Ridge on 16 November.
 The 2D Battalion, 19TH Infantry, had maintained its roadblock from 12-23 November under extremely difficult conditions.
 The 1ST Battalion, 34TH Infantry had been stubbornly holding Kilay Ridge since 10 November.
 Both units were often isolated, constantly outnumbered, under equipped, and under supplied.
 Both units received Presidential citations.

 Late on 27 November a patrol from the 128TH Infantry made contact with the 1ST Battalion, 34TH Infantry on Kilay Ridge to let them know that reinforcements were on the way.
 This was welcome news because LTC Clifford had been seeking reinforcements for some time.

 CPT Harry W. Lusk, commander of Co.
 C, 128TH Inf., was KIA on 28 November, he was listed as MIA until ca. 13 Feb. ’45, when his parents were notified he was presumed KIA.
 Originally from Harrisburg, Pennsylvania, he entered service from Eau Claire, Wisconsin.
 He had been WIA and earned the Silver Star ca. 22 Nov. ’42 at Buna. [added 16 Dec.
 ‘12]

 S. Sgt.
 Milton Rosenstein, a professional baseball player from Ellenville, New York, and assigned to the 126TH Inf., was posthumously awarded the Silver Star for his actions on 28 November on Leyte.
 He was seriously WIA and DOW later that day.
 More information about him and his medal can be found on the roster of Silver Star recipients. [added 1 Feb.
 ‘13]

-The 2D Battalion, 128TH Infantry, reached Kilay Ridge on 29 November and were placed under LTC Clifford's control.
+The 2D Battalion, 128TH Infantry, reached Kilay Ridge on 29 November and was placed under LTC Clifford's control.
 Co.
 G, 128TH Infantry, the first to arrive, was immediately sent to reinforce Co.
 C, 34TH Infantry, the most threatened unit, on the southwest end of the ridge.
 When the remainder of the 2D Battalion, 128TH Infantry, arrived it was initially held in reserve.